KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/setup/README.md

 # Setup {#top}
 Tonight we will learn front-end architecture and HTML.
-The combination of these two concepts provides the structure and the bones of a website.
-Or if you're creating a cocktail, it's the glass that holds your cocktail together.

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##